 What we don’t: Shorter battery life and expensive.

 Our main gripe with the Gloworm is battery life.
-With a run time of just 8 hours on the lowest setting, this light is easily beaten by the 12-hour and 16.5-hour max run times of the Light & Motion Seca 2000 and NiteRider Pro 4200 below.
-However, it's the price tag that compels us to push this light to the top.
+With a run time of just 8 hours on the lowest setting, this light is easily beaten by the 10-hour and 16.5-hour max run times of the Outbound Lighting Trail Evo above and NiteRider Pro 4200 below.
+However, it's the price tag that compels us to push this light near the top.
 While $269 certainly isn’t inexpensive, it provides one of the best values on the market when you consider all that’s included.
-For $81 less than the Seca 2000, the Gloworm provides similar levels of brightness, includes a wireless remote and multiple lenses, and allows you to customize your light output and runtimes.
+Not only do you get a bright 2,000-lumen light, but the package also includes a wireless remote and multiple lenses.
+You also get the freedom to customize your light output and runtimes.
 And while the 4,200-lumen NiteRider Pro is twice as powerful, the Gloworm leaves little to be desired at $181 savings.

 See the Gloworm X2 Adventure